Alcohol & The Low FODMAP Diet

 Beer (Low FODMAP)

-Beer is low FODMAP despite being made from wheat and rye, which are high in fructans (Monash University App, 2015).
-During the manufacturing process the yeast ferment the fructans and converts them into alcohol.
-Beer does contain gluten so if you suffer from Coeliac disease you will need to choose a gluten free beer instead.
+Beer is low FODMAP despite being made from barley, wheat and rye, which are high in fructans (5).
+During the manufacturing process, the yeast ferment the fructans and converts them into alcohol.
+Beer does contain gluten so if you suffer from Coeliac Disease you will need to choose a gluten free beer instead.

 Cider (Untested Potentially High FODMAP)

 Cider is normally made from apple, pear or berries and the FODMAP content of different ciders is currently untested.
-During the fermentation process for apple cider the fructose, sucrose, and glucose are converted into alcohol and are normally only present in the cider if they have been added as a sweetener (Williams, 1974).
-However, it appears that some sugar alcohols (glycerol, hexitol, mannitol and inositol) remain after the fermentation process (Williams, 1974).
+During the fermentation process for apple cider the fructose, sucrose, and glucose are converted into alcohol and are normally only present in the cider if they have been added as a sweetener (6).
+However, it appears that some sugar alcohols (glycerol, hexitol, mannitol and inositol) remain after the fermentation process (6).
 This means that some ciders could be high FODMAP.

 Wine (FODMAP Content Depends on Type)